pierreolivierroy/FireMonkey/README.md

 **== Gameplay ==**

-The start a game your have to press anywhere on the screen when you see the "Ready!" text.
+To start a game press anywhere on the screen when you see the "Ready!" text.

 Tilt your device sideways to change the position (left/right) of your monkey.